Michael Rutter (motorcyclist)

 Michael Karl Rutter (born 18 April 1972 in Wordsley, Staffordshire) nicknamed "The Blade", is a British motorcycle racer.
-He currently races in the National Superstock 1000 Championship aboard a BMW S1000RR.
+He races in the National Superstock 1000 Championship aboard a BMW S1000RR.
 He has a reputation for being at his best in wet conditions and his favourite circuit is Oulton Park.
 He won 29 British Superbike Championship races with the most recent being at Silverstone in 2010, and finished as series runner-up twice.
 He has also contested MotoGP and World Superbike Championship events.
+He also cameoed in Coronation Street in 2008 as an extra, who put money in a slot machine and sat by the fire place.

 During 2015, Rutter was a temporary replacement rider for Gearlink Kawasaki in BSB, but mainly concentrated on selected road events backed by his personal sponsor Batham's brewery, having lost his 2014-ride on a Bathams IWR BMW partway through the season.

 Personal

-Michael Rutter's father, Tony Rutter, was a successful motorcycle racer in the 1970s, winning 7 Isle of Man TT races, and four times world champion in the TT Formula Two series.
-Michael lives in Bridgnorth, Shropshire.
+Rutter's father, Tony, was a successful motorcycle racer in the 1970s, winning 7 Isle of Man TT races, and four times world champion in the TT Formula Two series.
+Rutter lives in Bridgnorth, Shropshire.

+In 2024, Glen Helen 1, a right corner on the Snaefell Mountain Course in the Isle of Man, was named Rutter's in recognition of the collective achievements of both Michael and Tony Rutter, tallying 14 TT wins and 38 podiums.

 Career

 Rutter raced trials in his teens and began circuit racing in 1989.
 His first full season in the British Superbike Championship was 1993; he finished 8th overall and also made his first four World Superbike Championship starts that year.
 He finished in the overall BSB top six every year from 1994 to 1998, coming in third overall in 1997.
 His win at Donington Park in the wet in 1995 broke the duopoly of Steve Hislop and Jamie Whitham.
 His first World Superbike podium came at the same circuit in 1997.
 He won at Oulton Park and Donington in 1998.
 Tellingly, each of these standout results was achieved in wet conditions.

-He spent 1999 in the 500cc World Championship, scoring occasional points but not being among the front runners.
+Rutter spent 1999 in the 500cc World Championship, scoring occasional points but not being among the front runners.
 He returned to the domestic series for 2000 on a Ray Stringer private Yamaha.
 Again, a wet race provided his only victory.
 Still, his road racing results dwarfed what he managed on track.

 After a solid 2001, Rutter came second to Steve Hislop in 2002 with the renegade Ducati team, including eight wins and five poles.
 He was third for the team in 2003, this time dwarfed by Shane Byrne.

-He spent 2004 and 2005 with the factory Honda team.
+Rutter spent 2004 and 2005 with the factory Honda team.
 In 2004 he was never off the front row and took 11 podiums in the first 12 races, but a midseason run of 6 non-podiums gave Suzuki's John Reynolds the title.
 In 2005 Honda team-mate Ryuichi Kiyonari had the better of Rutter, who came 3rd overall and lost the ride for 2006.